kennedn/gnome-shell-extension-mprispanel/README.md

 # gnome-shell-extension-mprispanel

-Adds controls to the gnome panel for MPRIS enabled media players
+Add controls to the gnome panel for any MPRIS enabled media player.

 Uses DBus to interact with all available media players.
 A 'smart-switching' technique is leveraged to decide which player to control.